Love-Friday/FCMG-Sales-Report/README.md

    The EDA processes involved me exploring the sales data to answer key questions, such as ;

-   - What is the overall sales trend?
+   - What is the overall sales and seasonal trends based on dates?
    -  which salesperson generated the highest sales revenue to the company?
    - What are the top- selling products by quantity and revenue?
    - How does sales revenue vary across different regions?
-   - Are there any seasonal trends in sales based on dates?
    - Is there a correlation between price and quantity sold?
    - Who are the top customers in terms of revenue generated?